Commonwealth of Nations: Members

+The Commonwealth comprises 56 countries, across all inhabited continents.
+33 members are small states, including 25 small island developing states.
+In 2023, the Commonwealth had a population of 2.5 billion.
+The Commonwealth is the largest association of 'Third World' or 'Global South' countries.

+With a population of 1.4 billion in 2023, India is the most populous Commonwealth country.
+Tuvalu is the smallest member, with about 12,000 people at the time.

-The status of "Member in Arrears" is used to denote those that are in arrears in paying subscription dues.
+The status of "member in arrears" is used to denote those that are in arrears in paying subscription dues.
 The status was originally known as "special membership", but was renamed on the Committee on Commonwealth Membership's recommendation.
-There are currently no Members in Arrears.
-The most recent Member in Arrears, Nauru, returned to full membership in June 2011.
-Nauru has alternated between special and full membership since joining the Commonwealth, depending on its financial situation.
+There are currently no members in arrears.
+The last member in arrears, Nauru, returned to full membership in June 2011.
+Nauru previously alternated between special and full membership since joining the Commonwealth, depending on its financial situation.

 Economy of member countries

-In 2019, the Commonwealth members had a combined gross domestic product of over $9 trillion, 78% of which is accounted for by the four largest economies: United Kingdom ($3.124 trillion), India ($3.050 trillion), Canada ($1.652 trillion), and Australia ($1.379 trillion).
+In 2019, the Commonwealth members had a combined gross domestic product of over $9 trillion, 78% of which is accounted for by the four largest economies: India ($3.737 trillion), United Kingdom ($3.124 trillion), Canada ($1.652 trillion), and Australia ($1.379 trillion).